HUAWEI Consumer Business Group Announces 1H 2015 Financial Performance

 In 1H 2015, HUAWEI’s flagship smartphone, HUAWEI Mate7 shipped a global total of 5 million units with impressive sales in over 100 countries including China, Western Europe, Middle East, South East Asia, and South Pacific, among others.
 HUAWEI P7 recorded accumulative sales of 7 million units and was available in over 100 countries and regions.
 Over one million units of HUAWEI P8 have been sold in the first two months since launch with availability in over 52 markets including China, France, Spain and Italy.

 In May 2015, HUAWEI was named one of BrandZ’s ‘Top 100 Global Brands’ of 2015 for the first time, ranking in 16th position in the technology and science category with brand value of USD 15.335 billion.
 This follows HUAWEI’s success in being the first Mainland Chinese brand to reach Interbrand’s Top 100 Best Global Brand list in 2014.

 As of June, our global social media community comprises of more than 6.8 million fans.
 This is a 40% year-on-year increase, with total volume of online conversations increasing by 60%.
 Specifically, the number of “mentions” of HUAWEI handsets in Spain and Italy rose 118% and 132% respectively between April 2014 and April 2015.

 Committed to being a long-term competitor, capitalizing on the opportunity brought about by the “Internet of Things”

-Globally, Huawei has 16 R&D centers including an aesthetic research center in Paris, a mathematics research center in Russia, a design and quality control research center in Japan, a software research center in India, among others.
-As of June 30, Huawei has applied for a total of 76,687 patents, among which 18,000 are device-related.
-A total of 41,903 patents have been authorized on a global level.
+Globally, HUAWEI has 16 R&D centres including an aesthetic research centre in Paris, a mathematics research centre in Russia, a design and quality control research centre in Japan, a software research centre in India, among others.
+As of June 30, HUAWEI has applied for a total of 76687 patents, among which 18000 are device-related.
+A total of 41903 patents have been authorized on a global level.